Napasmix/proj-CGM/README.md

   4)javac QuestionLibrary.java
   5)javac QAProgram.java
   6)java QAProgram
-  7) then input: java QAProgram and the program will start in the console.
+  7)then input: java QAProgram and the program will start in the console.